SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 ## Before you start

-### Install SteamVR

-It's not strictly necessary, but ability to control SlimeVR window from dashboard in beta version can be very handy.

 ### Install Java

 Visit [Java download page](https://www.java.com/en/download/manual.jsp), download and install Java 8 for your operating system.